Mostert's Mill: History

 On 18 April 2021, the mill was gutted in a fire that had started on Table Mountain and destroyed several buildings, including one of the libraries of the University of Cape Town.
 The fire also destroyed four thatched houses behind the mill.
 At the time of the fire, Mostert's Mill was South Africa's oldest working mill.

 By March 2023, it was reported that the mill had been almost completely restored following the fire of April 2021.
-The restoration had been undertaken by the Friends of Moster's Mill, a non-profit organisation.
+The restoration had been undertaken by the Friends of Mostert's Mill, a non-profit organisation.

 Description

 Mostert's Mill is a three-storey tower mill.
 The tower is 7.94 m in diameter externally at ground level and 6.68 m high.
 It was constructed of random stone for the first 2.28 m and then unbaked bricks above.
 The walls are 1.15 m thick at ground level, giving the mill an internal diameter of 5.64 m.

 Before the 2021 fire, the cap was of a truncated cone shape and covered by thatch.
 The mill had four common sails and was winded by a tailpole.
 The four, modern, common sails followed the Dutch tradition, as there was no surviving sail to copy when Bremer restored the mill in 1935.
 Those fitted at the 1935 restoration were 6.00 m long and 1.75 m wide, fitted with a windboard on the leading edge.
 Such a feature was not to be found on other South African windmills.
 The sails, which had a span of 14.45 m, were carried on a teak windshaft.
 This was fitted with a cast iron poll end in 1935, because the terminus of the wooden shaft had rotted.
 Contemporary South African windmills all had wooden windshafts, apart from one of the Salt River windmills, which had an iron cross.
 A replacement windshaft made of iroko was fitted in 1995.
 The windshaft carried a clasp arm brake wheel, which had a diameter of 770 mm and had 47 cogs.
 It drove the single pair of millstones, via a lantern pinion stone nut, which had 16 staves.
 The millstones comprised the original runner stone and a non-original bedstone.
 The latter was a Cullen stone installed in 1935 and came from a windmill at Leens, Groningen, Netherlands.